 Fluke insulated combination pliers

-- Secure hold with aggressive side cutting serrated jaws and 4-point gripping hole
+- Aggressive side cutting serrated jaws and 4-point gripping hole

 Product overview: Fluke insulated combination pliers